geduardo/WEDM-Learning-Environment/Wire EDM simulation notes/Kunieda Paper wire breakage discharge concentration.md

 #### 4.1 Methodology for Discharge Pulse Analysis

-We conducted experiments to analyze discharge pulse patterns under various conditions:
-- Workpiece thicknesses: 10-150 mm
-- Wire diameters: 0.2-0.3 mm
-- Coolant nozzle configurations:
-  - Both nozzles in contact with workpiece ("close")
-  - Only lower nozzle in contact ("upper open")
-  - Neither nozzle in contact ("both open")
-  - Only upper nozzle in contact ("lower open")

-The discharge frequency was varied using a 60mm thick workpiece as reference, starting with the highest energy settings from manufacturer specifications for each wire diameter.
-We modified frequencies by adding variable pause times between pulses, controllable via external PC.
-The pause time was gradually reduced from 40μs to 30s in 2μs increments while recording normal discharge pulses over 100ms intervals.
+To investigate how discharge pulses arise, experiments were conducted under conditions where plate thickness ranged from 10 mm to 150 mm, and wire diameter ranged from 0.2 mm to 0.3 mm.
+The machining-fluid nozzles were set in one of four configurations—both upper and lower nozzles in close contact with the workpiece (“close contact”), only the lower nozzle in contact (“upper separated”), neither nozzle in contact (“both separated”), or only the upper nozzle in contact (“lower separated”), as shown in Table 4—and the discharge frequency was varied.

+As for the discharge frequency, we took the standard conditions for each wire diameter provided by the manufacturer and used the condition for 60 mm plate thickness (which has the highest machining energy) for all plate thicknesses.
+We then varied the frequency by inserting an additional pause after each discharge pulse.
+Concretely, we made it possible to set the additional pause from an external computer.
+The output from the machining power supply’s oscillator was input to a counter board in the computer so that it could count the discharge pulses.
+Starting from an additional pause of 40 μs, we gradually shortened this pause by 2 μs increments every 30 s to increase the machining energy, and recorded the number of normal discharge pulses that occurred within a 100 ms interval under those conditions

 #### 4.2 Impact of Coolant Nozzle Configuration on Discharge Patterns